 Check price at

 This NERF bow is a great intermediate step between 100% “toy” boys and the real thing.
-Made for kids to play inside and out, this product still delivers outstanding distance and control.
+Made for kids to play inside and outside; this product still delivers outstanding distance and control.
 With a little practice, you can hit the included target at distances up to 100 feet.
 At 42 inches long, it is meant for “average” sized 8 year-olds and up.
-The bow seems roughly to require about 10# of pull to get the string back.
+The bow seems to require about 10″ of pull to get the string back.

-While the included arrows are obviously much safer than real arrows, this isn’t a toy you’d generally use to shoot at a friend.
+While the included arrows are much safer than real arrows, this isn’t a toy you’d generally use to shoot at a friend.
 The arrows have a little heft to them, and would probably hurt a bit if you were on the receiving end of a shot.
 If you follow our safety rules in the guide, you should be fine.
-After playing with the bow for awhile if the two included arrows eventually prove to be too few, there are refill packs available at a reasonable price.
+After playing with the bow for a while if the 2 Nerf arrows eventually prove to be too few, there are refill packs available at a reasonable price.

-Called by some the fastest-firing machine gun Nerf has ever made, you’ll enjoy dominating the play battlefield with the Hyperfire Blaster.
+Called by some the fastest-firing machine gun Nerf has ever made, you’ll enjoy dominating the play battlefield with the Nerf N-Strike Hyperfire Blaster.
 Foam darts are fired out of the drum by a 4-D battery-powered motor.
-Nerf claims you can get 90 feet of firing distance but my guess is that is under ideal conditions.
+Nerf claims you can get 90 feet of firing distance, but I guess that it is under ideal conditions.
 Still, for most backyard fights that don’t take place at long ranges, the 25-dart capacity will leave you with plenty of ammo to spare.

 No bullets to lose…nothing left in your backyard to hunt around for in the failing light before bed.
-Instead, just pure fun!
+Instead, just pure fun with the Nerf Lazer Tag Phoneix LTX Tagger 2-Pack!

-This set of two blasters allows kids to immediately begin competing in their own lazer-tag matches.
+This set of two blasters allows kids to begin competing in their lazer-tag matches immediately.
 Sets are compatible with one another, so as more children in the neighborhood buy LTX guns, more will be able to join in the fun.
 Outdoor range is excellent.
-200 feet of range is normal with some 300 feet shots having been reported.
-Indoor you’d expect even better range – but I don’t have 300 feet of line of sight in my house.
+Two hundred feet of a range is normal with some 300 feet shots having been reported.
+Indoor you’d expect even better range – but I don’t have 300 feet of the line of sight in my house.

 The guns themselves store the rules of the game.
 One great feature is the ability to decide how many hits it takes before a player is knocked out of the game.
 This is handy when older kids want to play with younger ones – or adults with children.
 Let the younger player have more lives to allow for a more even match.